Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 Application rationalization is the process of systematically analyzing applications to determine:

-In many organizations, application rationalization begins only when costs become unsustainable or transformation initiatives stall.
-But the most successful enterprises treat rationalization as a continuous discipline — part of enterprise architecture governance and technology lifecycle management.
+In many organizations, application rationalization begins only when costs become unsustainable or transformation initiatives stall or fail.
+However, the most successful enterprises treat application rationalization as a continuous discipline — part of their enterprise architecture governance and technology lifecycle management.

 A well-executed application rationalization strategy enables organizations to: